SunritHazra/PATRA-Parallel-Axis-TriTeron-Robotic-Arm/JOURNAL.md

 I aligned NUTCRACKER in the two of the hubs of the Tool Head, and used the Combine Cut tool to carve out the geometry, then I split the body and then mirrored it to make the geometry symmetrical.

+Then it was the time to work on the X and Y Axis Mounts, which have been floating since their very existence.
+I used NUTCRAKER this time to align with the last nut and create geometry, not cut.
+I first extruded a circuar profile from inside the mounts.
+Then I created a sketch where I made a hexagon and added fillets, then I extruded it inwards and made it a seperate part which I can assemble seperately.
+I used NUTCRACKER to crack a hole just like the other ones.
+I mirrored the components, and had them placed correctly.
+I named the extrusions, "Extensions".

+Next I moved to also work on the double joints, but I wondered how.
+I did some research and found that I had to use mechanical shims between the rtating components.
+I did not proceed as the time for today's session was over already.

 Here's the lapse of today's session: [PATRA-LPS-13-D34](https://lapse.hackclub.com/timelapse/nWiG3ZvdcpSs)

 **Total time spent: 3h 20m**